project-starch/caplifive-buildroot/README.md

 While `dpdk-chat_server` is running, the internal command line provides commands such as `send_to_domain` and `receive_from_domain`.

-You can now communicate with any initialized domain based on its ID (which usually start from 0) with these 2 commands in the internal command line, e.g.,
+You can now communicate with any initialized domain based on its ID (which starts from 0) with these 2 commands in the internal command line, e.g.,

 ```sh
 send_to_domain 0 5912 214 9124124 94 2014 1294 1204 29